bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-02-1A-discover-data-analysis.md

 - Techniques to use: statistical and machine learning techniques as K-nearest neighbors, decision trees, neural networks and regression.

 ### Prescriptive Analytics
-- `Answer the question`: What do I need to do?
+- Prescriptive analytics help answer questions about which actions should be taken to achieve a goal or target.
+By using insights from predictive analytics, organizations can make data-driven decisions.
+This technique allows businesses to make informed decisions in the face of uncertainty.
-- Description: Recommend an action based on the forecast.
+- Prescriptive analytics techniques rely on machine learning strategies to find patterns in large datasets.

 ### Cognitive Analytics
-- `Answer the question`: What might happen if circumstances change and determine how you might handle these situations?
+- Cognitive analytics attempt to draw inferences from existing data and patterns, derive conclusions based on existing knowledge bases, and then add these findings back into the knowledge base for future inferences, a self-learning feedback loop.
+Cognitive analytics help you learn what might happen if circumstances change and determine how you might handle these situations.

 # II.
 Roles in Data
 ## Business Analyst